Guide - Intershop Commerce Platform Development

 Configure Access for Container Images

 To access the Intershop registry, it is necessary to generate a special token for the Docker login.
-Do to so, perform the following steps:
+To do so, perform the following steps:

 1. Open https://docker.tools.intershop.com/.